Newfoundland

 Newfoundland dogs have a lifespan of 9 to 10 years and, unfortunately, are at risk for several health issues.
 But that shouldn’t stop you from bringing this gentle giant into your family.
 Armed with knowledge, you can help your pup live the happiest life possible.

 • Elbow and Hip Dysplasia: Often seen in larger breeds, elbow and hip dysplasia are conditions that occur when the joint doesn’t form properly and can be painful for your pup.
-These conditions can be diagnosed with an X-ray and are usually treated with non-steroidal anti-inflammatory drugs (NSAIDs), reducing certain activities like jumping, managing the dog’s weight and, in severe cases, surgery.
+These conditions can be diagnosed with an X-ray and treatment may include joint supplements, pain medication and, in severe cases, surgery.

 • Cystinuria: Cystinuria is a genetic kidney defect that causes stones to form in the urinary system.
-Cystine bladder stones can be removed either through non-surgical means or through surgery.
-Long-term care includes a dietary change to prevent the formation of future stones.
-Reputable breeders can screen for cystinuria to keep from passing the the defect to future generations of Newfies.
+Bladder stones often need to be removed surgically.
+Long-term care typically includes a dietary change to prevent the formation of future stones.

-• Bloat: Large-breed dogs like the Newfie are prone to bloat.
-This can become a life-threatening condition called gastric dilatation-volvulus.
-GDV causes the dog’s stomach to fill with gas and become twisted.
-It can occur suddenly and is a life-threatening emergency.
-To help reduce the chance of your dog experiencing GDV, use a slow feeding bowl at mealtime, keep the bowl on the ground (don’t elevate it) and avoid exercising at least an hour before or after mealtime.
-If you think your pup is suffering from GDV, get to your vet immediately.
+• Bloat or Gastric Dilatation-Volvulus (GDV): Large-breed dogs like the Newfie are prone to bloat.
+This is a life-threatening emergency in which the dog’s stomach fills with gas and becomes twisted.
+It can occur suddenly, and common symptoms include abdominal distension, retching/dry-heaving and restlessness.
+To help reduce the chance of your dog experiencing GDV, use a slow feeding bowl at mealtimes, keep the bowl on the ground (don’t elevate it) and avoid exercising at least an hour before or after mealtimes.
+If you think your pup is suffering from GDV,got to your vet immediately.

 Newfoundland History